shakhscode/Customer-KYC-data-validation-with-SQL/README.md

 Validate the data to make sure that -

-- age was not less than 18, on the date of login.
+- age was not less than 18, on the date of register.

 - There is no same email address for different customers.